byu-cpe/ecen330/_labs/project.md

 **Q: How do I know if my project is *difficult* enough?**

 A: Designing projects from scratch is difficult.
 I think most people will probably try and implement too much, and find themselves running out of time to get it done on time.
-Pick a project that has some meaningful complexity (like timely user input in the Simon lab, or a smart computer player in the tic-tac-toe lab), but keep it fairly simple overall.
+Pick a project that has some meaningful complexity (like many objects in missile command, or a smart computer player in the tic-tac-toe lab), but keep it fairly simple overall.

 **Q: Can I use publicly available code (open source libraries, ECEN 390 sound driver code, etc.) in my project?**